ms36/React-Timesheet/README.md

 # Skillstorm-Timesheet
 backend for react-timesheet and ng-timesheet
-Used Spring Boot, JPA, MVC
+Used Spring Boot, JPA, MVC, MySQL